Inari Hiking Area 1506

 Purchasing a permit

-In this angling permit area, the customer can choose between a validity period of 3 hours, 24 hours, 7 days or a calendar year.
+In this angling permit area, the customer can choose a validity period of 24 hours.
 The angling permit prices are as follows:

 Anglers under 18 years of age pay half price.

 Anglers under 15 years of age who are fishing with an adult can fish under the adult's angling permit with the same catch quota.
 In other words, they do not require a separate angling permit.